kristrev/multihomed-routing/README.md

 something else).

 * If you use ifupdown or NetworkManager, install either if-up-script of dhclient-hook.
-If you use another tool for configuring the interface, write a script modeled after one of the existing scripts (contributions are welcome).
+If you use another tool for configuring the interfaces, you need to write a script (contributions are welcome!).
+You can probably use the existing scripts as inspiration.

 * If you use ifupdown, create stanzas for your interfaces.